-Case 1: A 23-year-old student (Nulligravida, nulliparous) comes to you in the surgical emergency with a fever and severe abdominal pain.
-As she also complains of dysuria and purulent vaginal discharge, you request a gynecological case conference.
-During the physical examination, a putrid secretion from the urethra is revealed, as well as dolent Bartholin’s glands and yellow-framed pus from the cervical canal.
-There is a pronounced Portio-pushing pain, the adnexal are thickened and highly dolent on both sides.
-The urine-examination on the elevated concentration of hCG is negative.
-What suspicions do you have?
+Case 1: A 23-year-old nulliparous student presents to the surgical emergency department with a fever and severe abdominal pain.
+As she also complains of dysuria and purulent vaginal discharge, you request a gynecological examination.
+During the physical examination, a putrid secretion from the urethra is revealed, as well as dolent Bartholin’s glands and yellowish pus from the cervical canal.
+There is pronounced pelvic pain and the adnexa are thickened on both sides.
+There is no elevated concentration of hCG in the urine.
+What condition does this patient probably have?

-Case 2: A 32-year-old man comes to your general medical practice due to urogenital complaints.
-He reports that he had pain during urination.
-Especially in the morning, he often notices a drop of pus in the urethra output.
-Now he worries that he “caught something”…
+Case 2: A 32-year-old man presents to your general medical practice with urogenital complaints.
+He reports that he has pain during urination.
+Especially in the morning, he often notices a drop of pus from his penis.
+Now he worries that he has ‘caught something’…

-In 1879, gonococcal bacteria were first discovered by Albert Neisser in a urethral; the description of the symptoms, however, occurred much earlier in medical history.
-Neisseria gonorrhoeae (Gonococcal) transmits during unprotected sexual intercourse, with 5 % of those infected remaining asymptomatic carriers.
-The pathogen detection of Gram-negative bacteria is done microscopically or culturally, after a smear.
-After an incubation period of 2-7 days, the following symptoms are observed:
+In 1879, gonococcal bacteria were first discovered by Albert Neisser; the description of the symptoms, however, occurred much earlier in medical history.
+Neisseria gonorrhoeae (gonococcus) is transmitted during unprotected sexual intercourse, with 5% of those infected remaining asymptomatic carriers.
+The pathogen is a gram-negative bacterium and is detected via microscopy or culture.
+After an incubation period of 2–7 days, the following symptoms are observed:

 |Pelvic inflammatory disease|